-InMotion or Bluehost – two of many, many hosting providers out there!
+Bluehost or InMotion – two of many, many hosting providers out there!
 As the hours of searching go on, it’s tempting to just close your eyes and pick one at random.
 Luckily for you we’ve done the research on the leading providers, so you don’t have to.

-Our in-depth look at InMotion and Bluehost will start off with a serious breakdown of each provider’s pros and cons to give you a solid overview of their strengths and weaknesses.
+Our in-depth look at Bluehost and InMotion will start off with a serious breakdown of each provider’s pros and cons to give you a solid overview of their strengths and weaknesses.
 We’ll then go on to explore features, customer support, WordPress integration and value for money.

-Both InMotion and Bluehost offer a range of hosting plans, from shared to VPS and dedicated hosting.
-InMotion is better for features and customer support.
-Meanwhile, Bluehost is good for WordPress Integration and value for money.
-InMotion’s hosting plans are ideal for businesses, while Bluehost’s options are best for personal websites.
+Both Bluehost and InMotion offer a range of hosting plans, from shared to VPS and dedicated hosting.
+Bluehost is great for WordPress Integration and value for money, while InMotion has good customer support.
+InMotion’s hosting plans are scalable for businesses, while Bluehost’s options are resource-rich for personal websites.